thespacedoctor/polyglot/README.rst

 .. code-block:: bash

-    *CL tool for polygot*

-    :Author:
-        David Young

-    :Date Created:
-        September 28, 2015
+    Translate documents and webpages to various markup languages and document formats (html, epub, mobi ..)

     Usage:
-        polygot url <urlToParse> <destinationFolder> [-s <pathToSettingsFile>]
+        polygot init
+        polygot [-oc] (pdf|html) <url> [<destinationFolder> -f <filename> -s <pathToSettingsFile>]

+    Options:
+        init                  setup the polygot settings file for the first time pdf                   print webpage to pdf
+        html                  parse and download webpage to a local HTML document

         -h, --help                                                      show this help message
         -v, --version                                                   show version
+        -o, --open                                                      open the document after creation -c, --clean                                                     add polygot's clean styling to the output document
+        <url>                                                           the url of the article's webpage
-        -s, --settings        the settings file
+        -s <pathToSettingsFile>, --settings <pathToSettingsFile>        path to alternative settings file (optional)
-        urlToParse            the url of the article to parse and convert to PDF destinationFolder     the folder to add the parsed PDF to
+        <destinationFolder>                                             the folder to save the parsed PDF or HTML document to (optional)
+        -f <filename>, --filename <filename>                            the name of the file to save, otherwise use webpage title as filename (optional)

 Documentation